-<TXT1>Table 1 shows the descriptive statistics and Cronbach alphas for the measures used in this sample.
-Consistent with previous research cited above, 14% of the present sample scored as fully alexithymic by TAS-20 criteria (i.e., total score of 61 or higher).
+<TXT1>Table 1 shows the descriptive statistics and Cronbach’s s for the measures used in this sample.
+Consistent with previous research cited earlier, 14% of the present sample scored as fully alexithymic by TAS-20 criteria (i.e., total score of 61 or higher).
 There was no relationship between gender and alexithymia in the present sample, p = .84.

 <Insert Table 1 about here>